funkybob/ugu/docs/index.rst

 Now we need something to serve the static assets of our project - the CSS, JS, images, and so on.

-Fortunately, uWSGI provides a built in helper for this: check-static.
+Fortunately, uWSGI provides a built in helper for this: ``--check-static``.

 We just need to specify where to look for the static assets, and uWSGI will check every request to see if a file exists.